 Organization is vital when you mother many.
 You have to get your act together — just to survive.
 It’s no different in our homeschool than in our home.
 I have to be organized to stay afloat.

 Each kid’s books and assignment sheets are color-coded so that it’s easy to tell them apart at a glance.
-Each child has his own binder as well as a basket in which to hold his books for school.
+Each child has his own binder as well as a basket or shelf in which to hold his books for school.
 We put together paperwork in a systematic way that even a first grader or kindergartener knows whose is whose.

 The Organizing Life as MOM Homeschool Pack contains similar planning pages to those described here as well as a host of other pages designed to help you keep your homeschool paperwork in order.